What is Rational Emotive Behavior Therapy (REBT)?

 Holding irrational beliefs can make it almost impossible to respond to activating situations in a healthy way.

-In REBT, people are helped to distinguish between healthy negative feelings of concern and unhealthy feelings of anxiety.
+In REBT, individuals learn to differentiate between healthy negative feelings and unhealthy negative feelings, which can be constructive during challenging situations and unhealthy feelings of anxiety.

 Techniques